rcalixte/wayland-book/src/introduction/high-level-design.md

 ## Userspace

 Now, we enter userspace.
-Here, applications are isolated from directly accessing with the hardware and must work via the device nodes provided by the kernel.
+Here, applications are isolated from the hardware and must work via the device nodes provided by the kernel.

 ### libdrm